OpenBMB/BMInf/CONTRIBUTING.md

-# Contributing to BMInference
+# Contributing to BMInf

 We welcome everyone's effort to make the community and the package better.
 You are welcomed to propose an issue, make a pull request or help others in the community.
 All of the efforts are appreciated!

-There are many ways that you can contribute to BMInference:
+There are many ways that you can contribute to BMInf:

 - ✉️ Submitting an issue.
 - ⌨️ Making a pull request.